a18ismca/VM_IoT/README.md

 18. Return to the Machines section and create a machine that belongs to the machine type where the sensors will be stored.
 When the machine is created, map the machine attribute you have created for the sensor to the Tulip API data source.
 (Select a machine > Configuration > Attributes Unmapped).

 19. A JSON object that has a machine ID and an attribute ID should appear when the attribute has been mapped to the Tulip API.
-Copy and save the JSON object in case you forget how the object looked like.
+Copy and save the JSON object somewhere as the object will be used when defining the "tulip-machine-attribute" node in Node-RED.

 #### Node-RED